mszhangsn/weather-forecasting/README.md

 Overview page displays the current weather in those five cities and provides links to the detail page.

-Weather forecasting page displays 5-day forecast with description and line charts.
-Line charts show the temperature forecasting per three hours in one day.
-Users can choose a different date to see the detail hourly forecasting.
+Weather forecasting page displays 5-day forecast with description and line chart.
+Line chart shows the forecasting per three hours in one day.
+Users can choose a different date to display that day's hourly forecasting in the line chart.

 The NotFound page is for handling wrong URLs users randomly input.
 It will have a decent NotFound page instead of massive error messages.